JustinFay01/atmos/docs/architecture.md

 7. **UI Handles update**: The React frontend receives the `UpdateDto` and updates the UI in real-time.
 8. **Sleep**: The `SensorPollingWorker` goes back to sleep for 10 seconds before repeating the cycle.

+_React triggered restart_: If the user decides to restart the polling service (for example, after a configuration change), the React frontend can send a request to the backend to stop and restart the `SensorPollingWorker`.
+This will gracefully shut down the current polling loop and start a new one with the updated configuration.

+_React triggered dehydrate_: If the user wants to clear the in-memory cache of the `IAggregator`, they can send a request to the backend to dehydrate the aggregator.
+This will clear the in-memory state, allowing it to start fresh with new readings.

 ## Data & Infrastructure